Go to My Ireland

 Six Nations Rugby

 February also sees the return of Six Nations Rugby action to the island.
 Rugby in Ireland has been going from strength to strength in recent years, and the national side are now one of the best teams in the world!
-So, if you're lucky enough to get tickets for Ireland vs France at the Aviva Stadium in Dublin on 11 February, you're in for a sporting treat.
-The atmosphere will be electric and a talented Irish side will be looking to put on a show in front of 50,000 screaming fans.
+So, if you're lucky enough to get tickets, you're in for a sporting treat.
+The atmosphere is always electric as a talented Irish side looks to put on a show in front of 50,000 screaming fans in Dublin's Aviva Stadium.

 Finn Lough, County Fermanagh